Skip subnavigation and go to article content

 As a host/organizer, you are responsible for complying with Article 5 – Regents Policy 5402 and SB820 for contracting covered services including catering.

-It is important to know the Maximum Meal Expenses when planning catering for your event.
+It is important to know the maximum meal expenses when planning catering for your event.

 Host/organizer must follow proof of vaccination protocol when applicable and when serving food or beverage indoors.
 However, guests may eat and drink freely on the terrace without masks or proof of vaccination.